-5.13 The first aid attendant will be the most senior working certified seasonal staff member.
+5.12 The first aid attendant will be the most senior working certified seasonal staff member.
 When a second certified seasonal staff member is working, they shall be assigned as backup first aid attendant.
+When no seasonal staff members are working and no designated first attendant is provided and remunerated for their services, the most senior working certified Union Member will be designated as the first aid attendant.

-Each of these two shall be paid a premium as per Appendix A for all hours.
+First Aid attendants will be paid a premium as per Appendix A for all hours.

-ARTICLE 6 - Hours of Work
+Article 6 - Hours of Work